IDEAL Community Action's experience of strategic review

 Throughout this process, be aware of the different agendas in your organisation.

 There may be various interests at stake, challenges to established ways of doing things, hidden resistances.
-Getting as many of these out into the open might be painful but is usually worth the effort.
+Getting as many of these as possible out into the open might be painful but is usually worth the effort.
 They are often a means of expressing how much people value and feel passion for the work of the organisation, rather than being about individual gain.
 Always recognise the strengths of the organisation and build upon these.

 Inevitably, by this stage, you will not only have identified two or three major issues but also gathered some first ideas for their resolution.